Error Estimate of Multiscale Finite Element Method for Periodic Media Revisited: Quantitative Estimates for Periodic Homogenization of Elliptic System

 The existence and uniqueness of the solution of~\eqref{eq:corrector} follows from the ellipticity of $A$ and the Lax-Milgram theorem.
 Moreover,

 where $C_p$ is the constant arising from Poincar\'e's inequality:

 By Meyers' regularity result~\cite{Meyers:1963, Meyers:1975}, there exists $p>2$ such that

-where the index $p$ and the constant $C$ depend only on $\lam$ and $\Lam$.
+where the index $p$ and the constant $C$ depending only on $\lam$ and $\Lam$.
 This inequality implies that $\chi$ is H\"older continuous when $d=2$ by the Sobolev embedding theorem~\cite{AdamsFournier:2003}.
 By the De Giorgi-Nash theorem, $\chi$ is also H\"older continuous when $d=3$ and $m=1$.
-However, for $d=3$ and $m\ge 2$, we only have
+Hence, for $m=1,d=2,3$ and $m\ge 2, d=2$, there exists $C$ depending only on $\lam$ and $\Lam$ such that